 Language(s): French; Other Languages: English

-Format: Digital (Free)World Meteorological Organization (WMO) ; Lake Chad Basin Commission (LCBC) ; World Meteorological Organization (WMO) - WMO, 2015Published by: WMO ; 2015
+Format: Digital (Free)World Meteorological Organization (WMO) ; Lake Chad Basin Commission (LCBC) ; World Meteorological Organization (WMO) - Test Publisher, 2015Published by: Test Publisher ; 2015

 Lake Chad-HYCOS, A component of the World Hydrological Cycle Observing System (WHYCOS): Project document

 Language(s): English; Other Languages: French